Karen McCarthy: Global climate change activities

 McCarthy served as co-chair of the Missouri Commission of Global Climate Change, an extensive two-year (1989–1991) study of scientific data to develop environmental and economic policy options for state action.
 She was also a congressional representative to the Kyoto Protocol on global climate change and a Harvard fellow at the Institute of Politics at the John F. Kennedy School of Government "The Politics of Alternative Energies", in the fall of 1982.

 Post-congressional activities and death

-In December 2003, McCarthy announced that she wouldn't seek another term in the House.
+In December 2003, McCarthy announced that she would not seek another term in the House.
 She was succeeded by Emanuel Cleaver, a fellow Democrat.
-McCarthy returned to Kansas City, Missouri where she sat on a number of boards and was an active fundraiser and sponsor for a variety of cultural and political activities.
+McCarthy returned to Kansas City, Missouri, where she sat on a number of boards and was an active fundraiser and sponsor for a variety of cultural and political activities.

 In June 2009, her family revealed that McCarthy was suffering from an advanced form of Alzheimer's disease and was residing in a nursing home.
 Their statement said her difficulties were compounded by a bipolar disorder that apparently went undiagnosed for at least a decade.
-A non-injury car accident involving McCarthy at her home in April prompted her friends to seek medical help which revealed her illnesses.
+A non-injury car accident involving McCarthy at her home in April prompted her friends to seek medical help, which revealed her illnesses.

 McCarthy died on October 5, 2010, at age 63.